Updated July 1, 2023

-You are eligible for only your first two semesters of attendance in the 7th grade and for only your first two semesters in the 8th grade.
+You are eligible for only your first two semesters of attendance in the 6th grade, 7th grade and 8th grade.

-You are not eligible to compete with or against students enrolled in the 9th grade or above when you are enrolled in either the 7th or 8th grade.
+You are not eligible to compete with or against students enrolled in the 9th grade or above when you are enrolled in the 6th, 7th or 8th grade.